hoprnet/hoprnet/docs/hopr-documentation/docs/node/hoprd-commands.md

 **Channel closure period** - The amount of time you have to wait after sending the close command before the channel officially closes.

+**NetworkRegistry Eligibility** - True or false, tells you whether or not you are registered on the Network Registry for this network.

-**Connectivity Status** - Either Unknown, Red, Orange, Yellow or Green.
+**Connectivity Status** - Unknown, Red, Orange, Yellow or Green.
 Depending on the health of your connection to the network.

-**NetworkRegistry Eligibility** - True or false, tells you whether or not you are registered on the Network Registry for this network.
+- ❔ `unknown`: Initial value when the node is started.
+It means the connectivity could not be assessed.
+- 🔴 `Red`: No connection to any nodes at all.
+- 🟠 `Orange`: Low-quality (<= 0.5) connection to at least one public node.
+- 🟡 `Yellow`: High-quality connection to at least one public node.
+- 🟢 `Green`: High-quality connection to at least one public node and at least one non-public node.

+The `connection`, in this case, means a node's ability to complete a ping/pong regardless of whether they are sending or receiving the ping.

+You can not transition to the state `unknown`, only from.
+All other states can be transitioned to/from in both directions.

 ## open